 Life is busy and we’re all guilty of rushing through certain aspects of our day, including our meals.
 While the consequences for healthy individuals may be minimal, for someone with dysphagia a rushed meal can have dire consequences.
 To ensure safety is maintained, it’s important for carers to sit and enjoy the social aspect of the meal.
 This will also allow you to keep an eye out for any signs that the person is having difficulty during mealtimes.

 For people with swallowing issues it’s essential to ensure correct posture during mealtimes.
 The person should be sitting upright for the duration of the meal and for at least 30 minutes after a meal.
 This will help to reduce the likelihood of the person with dysphagia experiencing reflux and regurgitation.

-If you’re looking for support around mealtimes get in touch with Northcott’s Speech Therapy service.
+If you’re looking for support around mealtimes get in touch with Northcott’s Speech Pathology service.

 After a delicious dysphagia-friendly recipe for turkey with herb and lemon stuffing?
 Check out the recipe here.